 We went back to Sangetser Tso.
 We were told that this lake formed when a recent earthquake dammed the outflow of a river.
 One can see that it is connected to a river.
 In fact this is the same river which flows through the valley above which the Taktsang gompa sits.
 Unfortunately I don’t have maps which name it.
 I wish I had asked for this information from one of the many friendly army guides we met.
-In any case, you can see that the lake bed was flooded fairly recently.
-The trunks of dead trees still poke out of its blue waters, and makes it one of the most distinctive lakes in the vicinity.
+In any case, you can see that the lake bed was flooded fairly recently, because the disaster killed a lot of trees.
+The trunks of these dead trees still poke out of its blue waters, and makes it one of the most distinctive lakes in the vicinity.
 In fact, distinctive enough that Bollywood superstars Madhuri Dixit and Shah Rukh Khan were filmed dancing around here in a long-forgotten movie.

 We ate at the canteen which the army has built near the lake.
 The building was warm, and there was quite a variety of food available.
 As we ate, the driver began to get agitated and wanted us to leave immeidately.
 It was barely noon, and if we left now, we would have to spend almost two hours waiting at the Y-junction for the army to let us through.
 The driver was agitated and would have nothing to do with this logic.
 We realized later that he had never been to Bum La and was scared of getting stuck on the road.
 He was much more reasonable on the way back.
 In any case, we delayed a little, and had to spend only about forty five minutes at the Y-junction.